 You may wonder what to name a tuxedo cat.
-Some suggestions include Charlie Chaplin, Boots, Domino, Felix, Mittens, Oreo, Panda, Peppie Le Pew, Socks, Spot, Sox, Sylvester, Tux, and Tuxxy.
+Some suggestions include Charlie Chaplin, Boots, Domino, Felix, Mittens, Oreo, Panda, Pepé Le Pew, Socks, Spot, Sox, Sylvester, Tux, and Tuxxy.

 You will need to take care of a tuxedo cat the same as you would any other cat of its breed.
 The coat requires no special treatment due to its color pattern.
 Brushing your cat will help reduce matting and may help prevent hairballs.
 Trim your cat's nails every two to three weeks and provide a scratching post.

-Spay or neuter your pet by age 5 months.
+Spay or neuter your pet by five months of age.
 Keep your cat indoors for safety.
 Be sure to stay up-to-date on veterinary visits and vaccinations to prevent common and serious problems.